January 19, 2019

 The following awards are also presented at the banquet.
-Applications are due in November.
+Nominations for the following awards are due in November.

 The Founder’s Award is reserved for Arrowmen who demonstrate to fellow Arrowmen that he or she memorializes in his or her everyday life the spirit of achievement as described by founder E. Urner Goodman and cofounder Carroll A. Edson.
 Introduced at the 1981 National Order of the Arrow Conference, the Founder's Award was created to honor and recognize those Arrowmen who have given outstanding service to their lodge.
 A list of all Colonneh Lodge Founder's Award recipients is available here.
 Nominations for the Founder's Award are due in November.

 Each year, Colonneh Lodge presents the James E. West Fellowship to several individuals by making of $1,000 given in their name to the Sam Houston Area Council’s Endowment Fund to support Scouting for future generations.
 To date, Colonneh Lodge has donated over $30,000 to the Council Endowment fund.
 A list of all James E. West awards presented by Colonneh Lodge is available here.
 Nominations are due in November.